 Live Every Day

 Author's note: This boook is fiction, but it is loosely based on my own life.
-I was inspired to write this to...
-Show full author's note »
+I was inspired to write this to remind young people what a gift life is.

 My eyes open to darkness.
 I am lying in my small bed, the cotton sheets soft against my skin.
 I lie still for a moment, enjoying the silence and the dark.
 Silence.
 Dark.
 These are little things most people would never take the time to think about.
 Little things I never noticed before and things I always took for granted seem to be so much more important know that I have my secret.
 Now I make myself notice everything: colors, smells, everything.
 I roll out of bed, leaving the sheets in a tangled mess.
 I flick the light switch, illuminating my tiny cranny of a bedroom with artificial light.